Austinbyrne46/22582053-Fin_metrics-/README.md

 comparison plot the active managers tend to lag just below that of the market except for times when the market drops.
 This is inline with what is expected.
-In times when the market is doing well, it is very tough for active managers to consistently obtain alpha and when add in fees they fall even further back.
+In times when the market is doing well, it is very tough for active managers to consistently obtain alpha and when we add in fees they fall even further back.
 However, in times when the market is doing poorly and in a bear market active mangers can move their investments around to eliviate the loss found in the market.
-Interestingly, my fund follows the market fairly well and is at the most part obtaining rolling returns greater than that of the actively managed funds which provides good emphasis on strengthen of my fund of the active managers.
+Interestingly, my fund follows the market fairly well and is at the most part obtaining rolling returns greater than that of the actively managed funds which provides good emphasis on the strength of my fund over that of the active managers.

 ``` r
 #First loading the relevant packages